 Home Decor Craft Projects

 Loofah's natural texture makes it perfect for rustic and eco-friendly home decor.
 These projects showcase the beauty of sustainable materials while adding unique character to any space.
+Consider creating decorative loofah pieces for every room in your home.

 Materials: 12-15 small loofahs, wire wreath frame (12-14"), floral wire, natural accents (pinecones, dried flowers), ribbon